 Use a heavy-bottomed handi for best results.

 Bottom layer: Spread the marinated raw mutton evenly.
-Add a mug of hot drained water from the boiled rice.
+Add 2 cup of hot water (the water left after boiling rice).

 Top layer: Add the half-cooked rice.